jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 -- able to add new park, edit and delete it,
 BUT IT DOESN'T STAY IN DB (when logging out and back in)

+-- only adds a park if all the checkboxs are checked .. why?  boolean should be checkbox?  or something else?

 TODO's